Adirondack Vacation Center >

 Adirondack Ski Resort together with a wonderful staff of devoted employees.
 Their daughter, Leila,

-also works part-time in Chelsea with a small, vibrant interior design and architectural
+is an architectural associate at a small, vibrant interior design and architectural

-their two sons.
+They have two wonderful sons.

 Ann, in the years before she married Olavi (the founder of Lapland Lake and former US Olympic skier who knows a thing or two about cross country skiing), was not a skier.